hybridgroup/gophercon-2023/sensor/arduino/README.md

 - Connect a jumper wire from the "SCL" pin on the breadboard next to the OLED display, to the Arduino Nano RP2040 A5 pin.

-We have 2 TinyGo packages to make it easier to use displays.
-The TinyFont package renders fonts to any of the displays in the TinyGo drivers repo.
-The TinyDraw package has a number of drawing primitives like circles, lines, and triangles.
+We have 2 TinyGo packages to make it easier to use small displays such as the SSD1306 in the kit.

+The TinyFont package renders fonts to any of the supported displays in the TinyGo drivers repo.

+The TinyDraw package has a number of drawing primitives like circles, lines, and triangles that can be used with any of the supported displays.

 ```